agrawal-rohit/grimoire/README.md

 To set up continuous integration and delivery (CI/CD), you will need to configure the following action secrets in your repository settings.
 These environment variables are crucial for the proper functioning of the CI/CD pipeline and the successful deployment of your library:

 - `CODACY_PROJECT_TOKEN`: This token is used for collecting coverage metrics with Codacy.
+This token can be found in the Codacy project settings under the 'Integrations' tab.
 - `NPM_TOKEN`: This token is necessary for publishing your package to NPM.
+This should be a Classic token with the "Automation" permission.
-- `GH_TOKEN`: A GitHub personal access token with at least the following permissions:
+- `GH_TOKEN`: A classic GitHub personal access token with at least the following permissions:
   - `repo`: Full control of the repository.
 This permission allows the CI/CD pipeline to interact with your repository, including pushing code, creating releases, and more.
   - `workflow`: Update GitHub Actions workflows.
 This permission allows the CI/CD pipeline to modify and execute GitHub Actions workflows, which are used to automate your development process.